amritatwal/bluffball/README.md

 ### Plan & Roadmap

+Jun 2022:

-Jun 2022: First MVP achieved
+  :white_check_mark: First MVP achieved

-  - User can view phrases
+  :white_check_mark: User can view phrases

+  :white_check_mark: User can be authenticated

+  :white_check_mark: Set-up a registration and home page

+  :white_check_mark: User can view upcoming fixtures on /home

 Next steps:
-  - Authenticate the user.
+  - List league standings on /home

+  - Create a portal that contains data about players on /home

   - Explore the issues surrounding the incorporation of a progress bar and its affect on the carousel.